-Carrie Fisher Heart Attack: Star Wars Princess Leia Actress Death Shows Reality Of Heart Disease Among Women
+Carrie Fisher Heart Attack: ‘Star Wars’ Princess Leia Actress Death Shows Reality Of Heart Disease Among Women

 Another problem is that it’s often more difficult to recognize and diagnose heart disease in women than it is in men.
 The traditional symptoms associated with a heart attack – such as shortness of breath and severe chest pain – is actually far more likely in a man than a woman.

-Women suffering a heart attack will frequently display other signs, such as back pain, nausea and flu-like symptoms.
+Women suffering a heart attack will frequently display other signs, such as back pain, nausea, and flu-like symptoms.
 In fact, many women experiencing a heart attack don’t realize that they are having one.

 Addressing Heart Attack Risk Factors